8 minute read

 • Gather the most important keywords, usually in the heading, sub-heading, or repetitive words.
 You can do this by skimming for the first time, just to get a sense of the big picture.

-• Grouping those keywords into those with the same similarities.
+• Grouping those keywords into those with the same similarities and differences.

 Main Brain